kvrasuli/quiz_bot/README.md

 REDIS_ENDPOINT='address of redis db server' REDIS_PORT='redis db port'
 REDIS_PASSWORD='redis password'
-PATH_TO_QUESTIONS='path to file with quiz questions'
+PATH_TO_QUESTIONS='path to a folder with quiz questions files'
 ```
 ### How to add questions to the quiz

-You'll have to create a txt file like a "1vs1200.txt" which is given here in repo as an example.
+You'll have to create a folder with txt files like a "1vs1200.txt" which is given here in repo as an example.

 ### How to install dependencies